nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div></div>

-*  `find` or `list` followed by `edit 1 p/12345678 animal/Bob`
+*  `find` or `list` followed by `edit 1 p/12345678 animal/Bobby`
-   * edits the phone number and the pet name of the 1st fosterer in your address book to 12345678 and Bob respectively.
+   * edits the phone number and the pet name of the 1st fosterer in your address book to 12345678 and Bobby respectively.
    ![edit 1 example](images/screenshots/EditExample2.png) <br>

 <div></div>